querqy/chorus-elasticsearch-edition/README.md

 # Chorus Data Details

 The Chorus project includes some public, sample datasets.
-These datasets enables the community to learn, experiment and collaborate in a safe manner and are a key part of demonstrating, how to build measurable and tunable ecommerce search, with open source components.
+These datasets enable the community to learn, experiment and collaborate in a safe manner and are a key part of demonstrating, how to build measurable and tunable ecommerce search, with open source components.

 The sample product data is generously sourced from [Icecat](https://icecat.biz/) and is licensed under their [Open Content License](https://iceclog.com/open-content-license-opl/).